brownkat6/katrinarbrown/docs/research.md

 - Katrina Brown, Marton Havasi, Finale Doshi-Velez. ["Diverse Concept Proposals for Concept Bottleneck Models"](https://arxiv.org/pdf/2412.18059).
 In *Human Machine Collaboration and Teaming Workshop, ICML 2022, Hawaii.*

 <sup>*</sup> denotes equal contribution.

-I'm currently interested in inference time scheduling for reasoning models and the tradeoffs between reasoning and multi-agent debate.

 If you're a fan of these topics, let's chat!